It's 4:47pm. You're half-way through your second coffee mistake of the day when Slack pings:

 I can hit Friday if I pause [other work] and focus on this.

-Do you want me to de-prioritise that, or should we aim for early next week?2) Another team asks for Friday, and you're worried they'll think you're blocking
+2) Another team asks for Friday, and you're worried they'll think you're blocking

 Make it collaborative and concrete.
 Offer a partial that helps them move.